siddhi-io/www/en/docs/docs/query-guide.md

 Each `@sink` configuration can have a mapping denoted by the `@map` annotation that defines how to convert Siddhi events to outgoing messages with the defined format.

-The `type` parameter of the `@map` defines the map type to be used in converting the outgoing events.
-The other parameters of `@map` annotation depends on the mapper selected, and some of its parameters can be optional and/or dynamic.
+The `type` parameter of the `@map` defines the map type to be used in converting the outgoing events, and other parameters of `@map` annotation depend on the mapper selected, where some of these parameters can be optional and/or dynamic.

 For detailed information about the parameters see the documentation of the relevant mapper.